 A vast town on the River Carron, Falkirk is a central belt urban area identifiable by its iconic steeple, industrial relics and modern feats of engineering.
-The town centre shows signs of decline, but there is a growing number of music and nightlife venues being renovated by locals who are dedicated to reviving Falkirk’s fading social scene.
-Away from the High Street, Falkirk is a thriving tourist destination with beautiful greenspaces and marvellous sites including the Falkirk Wheel, Kelpies, Pineapple House and the impressive 14th century Callendar House at the Antonine Wall.
+The town centre shows signs of decline, but there is a growing number of accessible music and nightlife venues being renovated by locals who are dedicated to reviving the city's fading social scene.
+Away from the High Street, Falkirk is a thriving tourist destination with beautiful green spaces and marvellous sites with disabled access, including the Falkirk Wheel, Kelpies, Pineapple House and the impressive 14th century Callendar House at the Antonine Wall.

 Getting to Falkirk

 Most locals travel to and from the town by car or train.
-The train links between Falkirk and Edinburgh, Glasgow and Stirling are good, and there are numerous stations in the town to choose from.
+There are regular trains running between Falkirk and Edinburgh, Glasgow and Stirling and the town has two busy stations to choose from.
 Falkirk Grahamston is right in the town centre and close to both the High Street and the large retail park.
-A little out of the town is Falkirk High, a station on the fastest route between Glasgow and Edinburgh.
-It’s good if you want to get to and from Falkirk quickly, but you may need to get a taxi into down as it is a steep downhill walk.
+Be aware that access between the two platforms if you're a wheelchair user involves an inconvenient detour.
+If you do need to cross from platform one to two, it's best to allow a little extra time for this.
+Alternatively, a little further from the town centre is the charming Falkirk High station.
+This sits on the direct line between Glasgow and Edinburgh making it the fastest route from Falkirk to either of the cities.
+It’s good if you want to get to and from Falkirk quickly, but you may need to get a taxi into town as it is a steep downhill walk.

 If you happen to be visiting Callendar House, its tearoom is known for its wonderful afternoon teas!
 You’ll need to book first if you want to be guaranteed a table, and access is by a smaller lift in this old building so it may be a good idea to check dimensions if you are concerned about accessing this part of Callendar House.

-For those who are spending the day in The Helix, it’s an ideal picnic spot, but you can also get tasty ice-creams and snacks at The Horsebox Café and Gift Shop and enjoy lunch beside the giant water horses.
-“There is a dropped counter inside at the till.
+For those who are spending the day in The Helix, it’s an ideal picnic spot!
+You can also get tasty ice-creams and snacks at The Horsebox Café and Gift Shop and enjoy lunch beside the giant water horses.
+A reviewer wrote: “There is a dropped counter inside at the till.
 Outside there are various low picnic benches.”